CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-3/Sprint-1/Self-Paced Materials/1_Developing a Successful Acquisition Strategy.md

 * Recognize the legal considerations that are unique to digital service acquisition.
 * Describe the potential risks inherent in acquiring digital services and risk avoidance and mitigation methods.

-## Getting to Know Your Office of General Counsel
+## Getting to know your Office of General Counsel

 Every civilian and military agency has an Office of General Counsel (OGC).
 The OGC addresses various potential or actual legal concerns, including environmental protection, FOIA, human resources, budget and finance, and acquisition.
 Acquisition matters may encompass a wide range of areas, including CICA, labor law, and procurement integrity, as well as CICA, labor law, and procurement integrity to OCI, IP, and source selection.